ryramos14/GitLab/quiz.md

 git checkout test
 git merge top_N
 ```
+All the changes in top_N will be merged into the test branch.

 6. What do you think would happen if you ran the following commands?
 What branches would change, and how?